All Episodes

 They act dynamically, taking steps to avoid these costly, inefficient, and unworkable mandates from the federal government.

-And so the regime says, oh yeah, oh yeah, well, well, well, then we're gonna we're gonna raise, we're gonna raise the wage that you pay these part-timers.
+And so the regime says, oh, yeah, oh, yeah, well, well, then we're going to raise the wage that you pay these part-timers.

-We're gonna get you, we're gonna get you the other end.
+We're going to get you, we're going to get you to the other end.

-The Fair Labor Standards Act exempt salaried employees.
+The Fair Labor Standards Act exempts salaried employees.

 Salaried employees get paid to do a particular job, not work particular hours.